philippesalvail/QuizTest/README.md

 # 1) You launch the app by typing localhost:3000 in the URL

-# 2) You are then presented with a random question and a "Score" dashboard beside.
+# 2) You are then presented with an "unread" random question and a "Score" dashboard beside.
+The server only returns questions that were not read.
+Even after the player restarts the game.

 # 3) You answer the question by selecting one of the multiple choice options and then clicking on submit.